ShayHassidim/gigaspaces-wiki-jekyll/xap101/rest-service.markdown

 | lookup-groups | optional | The lookup groups to be used when looking for the specified space. {% wbr %} A comma separated list of group names. {% wbr %}Use with space-name attribute only. |
 | lookup-locators | optional | The lookup locators to be used when looking for the specified space. {% wbr %} A comma separated list of host:port. {% wbr %}Use with space-name attribute only. |

-*giga-space and space-name attributes can not be used together.
+*`giga-space` and `space-name` attributes are mutually exclusive.
+You cannot use both.

 #Date Support